 Located in the southeastern United States Florida's geography is characterized by diverse ecosystems, long coastlines and unique natural features.
 Florida is primarily a peninsula, bordered by the Atlantic Ocean to the east and the Gulf of Mexico to the west, Georgia and Alabama to the north.
 The state is a low-lying plain, less than 100 feet above sea leavel.
 Florida boasts the longest coastline among all U.S. states, stretching over 1,300 miles, with sandy beaches, barrier islands and coastal wetlands.
 Florida is also home to the Everglades National Park.
 It's vast subtropical wilderness makes it one of the most unique natural areas in the United States.
 Here you'll find lots of wildlife including alligators and various species of birds.

 Home of Disney World, the Kennedy Space Center, South Beach and the Keys.
 If you want fun in the sun this is the place to be.
-There is no shortage of tourist accommodations in this state.
+There is no shortage of amazing things to see and do in Florida.
 Beachfront hotels, family restaurants and amusement parks are everywhere.
-Florida is also a great place to live and raise a family.
+Most cities in Florida are also family friendly.
 Northern Florida has a very low cost of living and has access to many State Parks as well as plenty of coastline.
-Southern Florida is a bit more expensive but is home to a diverse population and many attractions.
+If you look at a map of Florida cities, you'll notice that Southern Florida is a bit more expensive mainly due to the prime beachfront that the south offers.